Generative Adversarial Reduced Order Modelling: Methods

 \subsection{Training setup and model architecture}

 An NVIDIA Quadro RTX 4000 GPU was used to train the GAROM models, while the GAROM comparison methods are trained on Intel CPUs.
-In the Graetz and Lid Cavity experiments, the GAROM and baseline models are all trained on a dataset containing $80\%$ of the total number of high fidelity simulation instances, and tested on the remaining $20\%$.
-Differently, for the Gaussian test case, $60\%$ of the high fidelity instances are used for training, and the remaining $40\%$ for testing.
+In the Graetz and Lid Cavity experiments, the GAROM and baseline models are all trained on a dataset containing $80\%$ of the total number of high fidelity simulation instances chosen evenly spaced, and tested on the remaining $20\%$.
+On the contrary, for the Gaussian test case, $60\%$ of the high fidelity instances chosen evenly spaced are used for training, and the remaining $40\%$ for testing.
 This choice is due to the higher number of instances with respect to Lid and Graetz test cases.

 The GAROM models are all trained for $20000$ epochs, with Adam optimizer using a learning rate of $0.001$ for both the discriminator and generator.
-The GAROM training times for the benchmarks are approximately of $45$ minutes for the parametric Gaussian, $1$ hours and $30$ minutes for Graetz, and $2$ hours for the Lid Cavity, independently on the discriminator latent dimension.
-In order to fit all data in GPU we used a batch size of $8$ for all tests.
-The noise vector $\mathbf{z}$ are uniform random samples in $[-1, 1]$ of dimension $12$ for all tests.
-Furthermore, the $\lambda$ and $\gamma$ parameters of Equation \ref{eqn:garom_objective} are set to $0.001$ and $0.3$ respectively, as suggested in \cite{berthelot2017began}.
-The generator, discriminator, generator conditional encoder, and discriminator conditional encoder networks are reported in Table \ref{tab:arch}.
+The GAROM training times for the benchmarks are approximate of $45$ minutes for the parametric Gaussian, $1$ hours and $30$ minutes for Graetz, and $2$ hours for the Lid Cavity, independently of the discriminator latent dimension.
+In order to fit all data in GPU we used a batch size of $4$ for all tests, where the value was obtained by hyper-parameter optimization using RayTune\cite{liaw2018tune} choosing from $\{4, 8, 16, 24, 64\}$.
+The noise vector $\mathbf{z}$ are uniform random samples in $[-1, 1]$ of dimension $13$ for the Gaussian test, $8$ for the Graetz test, and $12$ for the Lid Cavity test.
+Also, the noise vector dimension was tuned with RayTune, choosing a random integer in the range $[8, 16]$.
+Furthermore, the $\lambda$ and $\gamma$ parameters of Equation \eqref{eqn:garom_objective} are set to $0.001$ and $0.3$ respectively, as suggested in \cite{berthelot2017began}.
+The generator, discriminator, generator conditional encoder, and discriminator conditional encoder networks are reported in Supplementary information.